 Each year as the weather begins to cool, interest in oyster roasts begins to heat up, especially since it typically coincides with the opening of oyster season on public water bottom.
 Those who plan to indulge in these salty treats should consider these common-sense precautions when harvesting, buying, storing and preparing oysters to prevent illness.

-Oysters should only be purchased from reputable dealers, retailers, grocers, markets or restaurants.
+If you're not harvesting your own, oysters should only be purchased from reputable dealers, retailers, grocers, markets or restaurants.
 It is illegal for shellfish harvesters to sell directly to the public without a dealer license and a certified facility.
 These facilities are regulated to ensure sanitation and temperature control is maintained on the shellfish.
 Although a shellfish tag must be removed by the vendor at the last point of sale, you may ask to see the tag to ensure you are receiving a fresh product.
 For the best quality, shellfish should be consumed within 10 days of the harvest date.
 If properly refrigerated, they are still safe to eat for longer, but the quality will be diminished.

 Oysters and other molluscan shellfish should be kept refrigerated at 45 degrees Fahrenheit or below until they are prepared.
 Thoroughly wash shellfish prior to cooking by removing all mud from the shell using water and a stiff brush.
 Prior to cooking or consuming, discard any dead shellfish.
 Dead shellfish will have slightly open shells that do not close when tapped upon.